 What Is Biphasic Mesothelioma?

 Biphasic mesothelioma is a cell type that contains a combination of epithelial and sarcomatoid cells.
-Like all other cell types of mesothelioma, asbestos exposure is the leading cause of the disease.
+As with all mesothelioma cell types, asbestos is the main cause.

-The life expectancy of patients with biphasic mesothelioma varies because prognosis depends on the ratio of epithelial and sarcomatoid cells.
-A 2021 clinical trial of the immunotherapy drugs Opdivo (nivolumab) and Yervoy (ipilimumab) reported a median survival of 18.1 months for biphasic patients.
+The life expectancy of patients with biphasic mesothelioma varies.
+It depends on the ratio of epithelial to sarcomatoid cells.
+A 2021 trial of the immunotherapy drugs Opdivo (nivolumab) and Yervoy (ipilimumab) found that biphasic patients had a median survival of 18.1 months.

 The most impressive advancement for checkpoint blockade has been the demonstration that for people with sarcomatoid and biphasic mesothelioma, we can double survival with the combination of ipilimumab and nivolumab.

-The larger the percentage of sarcomatoid cells, the poorer the prognosis.
-This cell type is more common among pleural patients than peritoneal patients.
-Biphasic is the second most common mesothelioma cell type.
+The more sarcomatoid cells there are, the worse the prognosis.
+This cell type is more common in pleural cases than in peritoneal cases.
+Biphasic is the second most common type of mesothelioma.

-Understanding the characteristics and diagnosis of this type of mesothelioma can help you make informed treatment decisions with your doctor.
-The study of these cells is known as mesothelioma histology.
+Knowing the type of mesothelioma and its diagnosis can help.
+It can lead to better treatment choices with your doctor.
+Researchers call the study of these cells mesothelioma histology.

 • Combination of epithelioid and sarcomatoid mesothelioma cells.